 A real partnership

 We recognise that education is a three-way partnership between pupil, parent and school and we encourage parents to participate as fully as possible in their son’s education.
 There are regular reports and an annual parents’ evening, and informal contact with tutors and housemasters is also welcomed.
 Parents are invited to many events at the School and are always encouraged to support their sons on the touchline or in the auditorium.
-All parents are members of the Friends of Monmouth School which organises a lively programme of activities during the year.
+All parents are members of the Friends of Monmouth School for Boys which organises a lively programme of activities during the year.

-The Monmouth School curriculum is based on the National Curriculum but is not constrained by it.
+The School curriculum is based on the National Curriculum but is not constrained by it.
 We introduce pupils to a wide range of subjects in their early years at the School and they usually go on to take nine or ten subjects at GCSE.
 Well over 30 A and AS level courses are offered in the Sixth Form.
 In addition to their A level studies, boys have the opportunity to pursue a variety of enrichment and supplementary course.

 Download our Michaelmas 2017 Staff List (PDF – 77Kb)